EXPLAINER-What happened to shut down Toyota's production in Japan?

 The disruption shut down a system that is at the core of Toyota's lean manufacturing, a way of reducing inventory and maximising production efficiency that the Japanese automaker pioneered and its rivals have widely adopted.

-It's not clear what caused the system outage, and Toyota has not provided details on what went wrong.
-The company said the cause was not a cyberattack.
+Two people with knowledge of the matter said the outage happened during a system update.
+Toyota has not provided details of what went wrong, only saying the cause was not a cyber attack.

-In February last year, Toyota also had to shut down the same 14 factories in Japan when one of its suppliers, Kojima Industries, which supplies plastic parts and electronic components to Toyota, said one of its file servers had been infected with a virus that carried an undisclosed threatening message.
+In February last year, Toyota also had to shut down the same 14 factories when one of its suppliers, Kojima Industries, which supplies plastic parts and electronic components, said one of its file servers had been infected with a virus that carried an undisclosed threatening message.

 WHAT'S THE IMPACT OF THE ONE-DAY LOSS OF PRODUCTION?